-We've probably all heard the term halal but weren't sure exactly what it meant or if was the same as kosher.
+We've probably all heard the term halal but weren't sure exactly what it meant or if it had the same meaning as kosher.
 In short, the word halal, in Arabic, means permitted or lawful.
-Halal foods are foods that are allowed under Islamic dietary guidelines.
+Therefore, halal foods are foods that are allowed to be consumed under Islamic dietary guidelines.
 According to these guidelines that were gathered from the Qu'ran, Muslim followers cannot consume the following foods:

 - Pork or pork by-products